cognitedata/oryx/README.md

 type HttpHandler = HttpHandler<HttpResponseMessage>
 ```

-An `HttpHandler` is a plain function that takes two curried arguments, and `NextHandler` and a `Context`, and returns a `Context` (wrapped in a `Result` and `Async`) when finished.
+An `HttpHandler` is a plain function that takes two curried arguments, and `NextFunc` and a `Context`, and returns a `Context` (wrapped in a `Result` and `Async`) when finished.

 On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and also the resulting response.

-Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextHandler` or short circuit the execution by returning a result of `Result<'a, ResponseError>`.
+Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextFunc` or short circuit the execution by returning a result of `Result<'a, ResponseError>`.

 If an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
-Each handler has the full `Context` at its disposal and can decide whether it wants to return `Error` or pass on a new `Context` on to the "next" handler, `NextHandler`.
+Each handler has the full `Context` at its disposal and can decide whether it wants to return `Error` or pass on a new `Context` on to the "next" handler, `NextFunc`.

 ## Operators